-There’s quite a lot to consider when planning a road trip from England to Stoupa in the Peloponnese.
+Of course, there’s a lot to consider when planning such a lengthy road trip….

-First of all I made handwritten lists of ideas, places to see etc. Then I started to read and discovered so many wonderful places to see that we would clearly need to emigrate!
-Eventually this list started to condense until it nearly made some sense.
-I then called in the cavalry [Leashia] who created an exel spreadsheet documenting the route, distance and costs.
-Many glasses of wine were consumed during this process.
-With 11 weeks to go to our departure date all our accomodation and ferries had been booked for the entire trip.
+I started with handwritten lists of ideas, places to see etc and discovered so many wonderful places to visit that we would clearly need to emigrate!
+We had to work hard to condense this list to formulate an achievable route within a sensible timeframe.
+I then called in the cavalry [Leashia] who created an exel spreadsheet documenting the route, planned stops, distance and costs.
+Many glasses of wine were consumed during this lengthy but enjoyable process.
+All of our accommodation and ferries had been booked for the entire trip 11 weeks before our departure date.

 Research and Resources